Peter Bosz

-Peter Sylvester Bosz (/nl/, born 21 November 1963) is a Dutch professional football manager and former player.
+Peter Sylvester Bosz (/nl/; born 21 November 1963) is a Dutch professional football manager and former player.
 He is currently the head coach of Dutch Eredivisie club PSV Eindhoven.

-He had previously held managerial positions as several clubs, including Ajax where he reached the final of the UEFA Europa League in 2017, Borussia Dortmund, Bayer Leverkusen and Lyon, before being appointed as manager of PSV in June 2023, winning the Dutch Eredivisie title in 2024 and 2025.
+He had previously held managerial positions at several clubs, including Ajax where he reached the final of the UEFA Europa League in 2017, Borussia Dortmund, Bayer Leverkusen and Lyon, before being appointed as manager of PSV in June 2023, winning the Dutch Eredivisie title in 2024, 2025 and 2026.